“You are a stranger here but once.”

 The Foundation has continued to strive to acquire the remainder of the camp while improving camp facilities.
-Several structures have been built in the last few years, including the W. C. Moorhead Museum, a repository of Scouting and camp memorabilia, and the Richard Belcher Memorial Lodge, a cabin dedicated to Dr. Richard Belcher, a now-deceased former camper from North Canton.
+Several more structures have been added, including the W. C. Moorhead Museum, a repository of Scouting and camp memorabilia, and the Richard Belcher Memorial Lodge, a cabin dedicated to Dr. Richard Belcher, a now-deceased former camper from North Canton.
 In 2006, a grant from the Clean Ohio Fund enabled the purchase of another 241 acres of the camp by the Foundation.
 And, in 2022, with grant assistance from the Clean Ohio Green Space Conservation Program and the Muskingum Watershed Conservancy District, another 184 acres were acquired, increasing the camp’s total size to just under 800 acres.

 The camp has hosted numerous groups for a multitude of activities, from college students fulfilling community service degree requirements to weddings.
 The Foundation has also re-established a good working relationship with former camp owner Buckeye Council.
 The Foundation is a Friend of Scouting and strives to assist the council whenever it can.
-Scouts still camp at Tuscazoar, as their fathers, grandfathers and great-grandfathers before them began doing almost ninety years ago.
-These youth, and the friends and families that now call the camp home, “keep the spirit burning.”
+Scouts still camp at Tuscazoar, as their fathers, grandfathers and great-grandfathers before them began doing more than 100 years ago.
+These youth, and the friends and families that now call the camp home, help us “keep the spirit burning.”

 In the words of early camp leader I.W.
 Delp: